Health savings accounts: Is an HSA right for you?

 Yes, your employer can contribute to your HSA.
 But the total of your employer's contribution plus your contribution still must be within the contribution limits.

-Are health savings accounts similar to flexible spending accounts?
+Are health savings accounts similar to flexible spending accounts (FSAs)?

 Yes, but there are a couple of key differences.
 One difference is the amount of unspent money you're allowed to roll over each year.

-How do I find information about medical costs and quality so I can make informed choices?
+How do I find information about medical costs and quality so that I can make informed choices?

 It can be challenging.
 Right now it's difficult to get reliable information regarding the cost and quality of treatment options, doctors and hospitals.

-Your employer or health plan may offer some Web-based tools or a phone number to call for some basic information.
+Your employer or health plan may offer some web-based tools or a phone number to call for basic information.
+Public websites that compare hospital prices and state-based price transparency websites also provide information.

 The hope is that as health savings accounts and other consumer-directed health care options become more widespread, access to information about cost and quality will expand.